simonwalton/spermglyphs/README.md

 `lein deps`

 To fetch all of the dependencies.
-Then, run
+Then, run:

 `lein ring server`